 I will record Maggie’s planting tips and the information she sent me on olive varieties and their purposes on another page.
 She was happy to share information on olive propagation, saying with a Mona Lisa smile, you do need green fingers too !

 I wish anyone who attempts to start an orchard, or to grow olives a thousand blessings as they enter this ancient horticultural tradition which started in Africa with the Phoenicians.
-I look forward to further conversations with Maggie and to pushing forward a small urban olive orchard project as a pilot, model and plant stock provider for similar Cape Town projects.
+I look forward to further conversations with Maggie and to creating a small urban olive orchard project as a plant stock provider for olive growing projects in urban Cape Town.

 Maggie the olive specialist 081 8023703